Super-Gabriel/AlbionOnline_ObjectFinder/README.md

 - the first option in the menu is to search for a specific object based on its id
 - the second option is to view the details of a shearched object based on its position in the list
 - the third option is to search for a specific id for an item based on the name of the item in the game

+## about the program
+- this project uses an own json manager, i'll upload a detailed repository.